-A recent survey of Protectivity customers showed that for 33% of personal trainers, attracting clients was their biggest headache.
+A recent survey from Protectivity showed that for 33% of personal trainer insurance customers, attracting clients was their biggest headache.
 In second place were the 20% of respondents who claimed that standing out from the crowd was the top challenge they face.

 The two problems certainly go hand-in-hand, so what can PTs do?
 Understanding how to gain personal training clients isn’t a straight answer but we feel three actions could go a long way to helping…

 Over half of the fitness professionals we asked in our survey said they didn’t engage in any form of paid advertising.
 However, although some may see it as an unnecessary outlay, for a relatively small expenditure you can hit your target audience hard.